BND Hamburger Icon

 • Wage garnishments.
 Any court-ordered wage garnishments for taxes, child or spousal support, or other ordered amounts are mandatory.

-In certain circumstances, there may be other distributions that employers are required to deduct on the employee’s behalf.
+In certain circumstances, there may be other distributions employers are required to deduct on the employee’s behalf.

 Voluntary payroll deductions